trailblazer/reform/README.md

 When using `#save' without a block reform will use writer methods on the different objects to push validated data to the properties.

-Here's how the block parameters look like.
+Here's what the block parameters look like.

 ```ruby
 @form.save do |nested|